Q: Are The Happy Handwriter’s resources available at a store near me?

 A: The shopping cart is organised according to age which will serve as a guideline for the selection of age appropriate activities for your child.
 Click here for the resources for your 4 year old.

-Q: Are the resources suitable for left-handers?
+Q: Are The Happy Handwriter resources suitable for

 A: Yes, all our resources are suitable for left-handers.
 The most important thing for left-handers when it comes to handwriting, is the positioning of the book.
 You need to ensure the child adopts a good hand posture and doesn’t assume a ‘hooking’ posture of the wrist.

 The book should be angled at about 35 – 45 degrees to the table edge with the top left corner uppermost.
 I call the triangular space created between the angled book and the edge of the table the Crocodile Mouth®.
 Remind your child that they have to have their book in the Crocodile Mouth position before they start writing.
 Working on a tilt board or angled working surface can also assist left-handers, but they must still use the Crocodile Mouth position when using the tilt board.
-Read about the a Golden Nugget for Left-Handers here.

 Q: My child is currently seeing an occupational therapist.
 Can I use The Happy Handwriter’s resources in conjunction with therapy?

-A: Absolutely – but please do check with your child’s therapist first.
+A: Absolutely!
+But please do check with your child’s therapist first.
 In my experience, using these resources in conjunction with therapy, results in skills that are consolidated quicker and the time spent in active therapy is reduced.
 Please make sure that you work together with your child’s therapist to ensure you are working in support of the therapy process.

 Q: Can I make use of The Happy Handwriter’s resources in place of occupational therapy?